jgressmann/Weather/Readme.md

 ### Service mode

 During the first 10 seconds after power on or reset, the device is in bootstrap mode and will accept commands via the terminal.
-Type `?` to see a list of commands.
-Switch the device to service mode by typing `!serv`+ENTER (the string '!serv' without the quotes followed by the enter key.
+Type `?`+ENTER (the ? character followed by the ENTER key) to see a list of commands.
+Switch the device to service mode by typing `!serv`+ENTER.

-Once in service mode you can configure the device using the various `!xyz` commands.
-Type `?` to see what's available.
+Once in service mode you can configure the device using the various `!` commands.
+Type `?`+ENTER to see what's available.

 Most settings are applied immediately and are not persisted so you can play around with them to try things out.
 If you muck up, simply reset the device and it will be back to its original configuration.
 To save your changes type `!cfst`+ENTER at the prompt.